AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

     * **[!UICONTROL Title]:** Specify a title to uniquely identify a signer.

-    * **[!UICONTROL Is the signer and the person filling the form same?]:** Select **Yes**, if form filler and first signer are the same person. <!-- If the option is set to **No,** then do not use the signature step component in the Adaptive Form.
+    * **[!UICONTROL Is the signer and the person filling the form same?]:** Select **[!UICONTROL Yes]**, if form filler and first signer are the same person. <!-- If the option is set to **No,** then do not use the signature step component in the Adaptive Form.
 If the form contains a Signature Step component, then the field is automatically set to Yes. -->

     * **[!UICONTROL Signer Email address]:** Specify email address of the signer.
 Signer receives to be signed documents/form on the specified email address.
 You can choose to use an email address provided in a form field, in Experience Manager user profile of the logged-in user, or manually enter an email address.
 It is a mandatory step.
 Ensure that the email address of the first signer or the only signer (if there is single signer) is not identical to [!DNL Adobe Sign] account used to configure AEM Cloud Services.